codeborne/klite/slf4j/README.md

 * `LOGGER_LEVEL=INFO` - to set the default logger level
 * `LOGGER.logger.name=DEBUG` - to set some logger to another level

-If you want to redefine the logging format, define `META-INF/services/org.slf4j.ILoggerFactory` file in your application according to JVM ServiceLoader rules.
-Then extend [KliteLogger](src/KliteLogger.kt) and override the `log` method.
+If you want to redefine the logging format, define extend [KliteLogger](src/KliteLogger.kt) and specify it's full class name as `LOGGER_CLASS`.

 When deploying as a 12-factor app, this is all you need - logging to standard out.